Important warning for older adults with dementia:

 How should this medicine be used?

 Lurasidone comes as a tablet to take by mouth.
 It is usually taken with a meal (at least 350 calories) once a day.
 Take lurasidone at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lurasidone exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Lurasidone controls schizophrenia but does not cure it.
+Lurasidone controls schizophrenia and depression in people with bipolar disorder but does not cure these conditions.
 It may take several weeks or longer before you feel the full benefit of lurasidone.
 Continue to take lurasidone even if you feel well.
 Do not stop taking lurasidone without talking to your doctor.

-tell your doctor if you use or have ever used street drugs or have overused prescription medications and if you have or have ever had a stroke; a ministroke (TIA); chest pain, heart disease, or a heart attack; an irregular heartbeat; seizures; breast cancer; any condition that makes it difficult for you to swallow; high or low blood pressure; a high level of fats (cholesterol and triglycerides) in your blood; a low number of white blood cells; kidney or liver disease; high blood sugar; or if you or anyone in your family has or has ever had diabetes.
+- tell your doctor if you use or have ever used street drugs or have overused prescription medications and if you have or have ever had a stroke; a ministroke (TIA); chest pain, heart disease, or a heart attack; an irregular heartbeat; heart failure; Parkinson's disease (a disorder of the nervous system that causes difficulties with movement, muscle control, and balance); seizures; breast cancer; any condition that makes it difficult for you to swallow; high or low blood pressure; a high level of fats (cholesterol and triglycerides) in your blood; a low number of white blood cells; kidney or liver disease; high blood sugar; or if you or anyone in your family has or has ever had diabetes.
 Tell your doctor if you have severe vomiting or diarrhea or signs of dehydration now, or if you develop these symptoms at any time during your treatment.
 Also tell your doctor if you have ever had to stop taking a medication for mental illness because of severe side effects.